 Unlike owning a car, leases come with a number of restrictions on use, including maintenance and alterations.
 Plus, you only possess the car temporarily - you will never own it.

 Car loans, on the other hand, involve borrowing a principal amount to cover the cost of buying the car.
 You then pay back this amount plus interest and any fees and charges over an agreed loan term.
-Car loans can be both secured and unsecured, and the borrower decides whether they would like to use collateral against the loan to reduce the risk to the lender.
-By doing this, you will be able to get a lower interest rate, so many borrowers choose secured car loans.
+Car loans can be secured or unsecured, with the borrower deciding whether they would like to use collateral against the loan to reduce the risk to the lender.
+By doing this, you may be able to get a lower interest rate, so many borrowers choose secured car loans.

-Car leases, however, are always secured by the car itself as you do not own the vehicle outright.
-This is why if you get a car lease, you will have much cheaper repayments than those under a car loan.
+Car leases, however, are usually secured by the car itself as you do not own the vehicle outright.
+This is why if you get a car lease, you will typically have much cheaper repayments than those under a car loan.

 Don’t forget that while car leasing repayments may be cheaper than loan repayments, you are not building any equity in the car you are leasing, and you will not own the car outright.
 If you decide you want to buy the car, your lease repayments do not count toward the price of the vehicle.

 - Repayments: A leased car may have cheaper repayments than if you took out a car loan.
 This is useful if you are an undisciplined saver.
 Leases also often have lower interest rates than car loans.